 When mining coins, the fair market value of the coin at the time you gain possession of the coin will be income incurred and the cost basis for future capital gains/losses.
-Starting with the 17/18 tax year, the UK allows £1,000 of trading income tax free.
-So for example if your only trading income in the year was £800, then you would not have to report this mining income.
+Starting with the 17/18 tax year, the UK allows £1,000 of trading income tax-free.
+So for example, if your only trading income in the year was £800, then you would not have to report this mining income.
 If it was £1,200, then you would have to report it and pay income tax on £200.

 When staking coins, HMRC has not released clear guidance.
 Reasonable arguments can be made for staking rewards to be treated as savings income or dividend income.
 The UK allows some tax exemptions here.

-You can report in 'real time' using the Capital Gains Tax service or annually in a Self Assessment tax return.
-If you use the 'real time' service but need to send a tax return for another reason, you’ll have to report your gains again through Self Assessment.
+You can report in real-time using the Capital Gains Tax service or annually in a Self Assessment tax return.
+If you use the real-time service but need to send a tax return for another reason, you’ll have to report your gains again through Self Assessment.
 After you have reported your capital gains, HMRC will send you a letter/e-mail with a payment reference number and directions on how you can pay.

-In addition to your completed Capital Gains Summary (instructions), the HRMC requires that you need keep records of all your transactions for at least a year after the Self Assessment deadline (longer in some cases).
+In addition to your completed Capital Gains Summary (instructions), the HMRC requires that you keep records of all your transactions for at least a year after the Self Assessment deadline (longer in some cases).
 Make sure to keep detailed records yourself, or you can use CoinTracker's tax product and we'll create a capital gains report with all of this information for you.